-- A. All proposed amendments whether an amendment in text or a modification in districts, shall be first submitted to the office of the Land Use Administrator in writing at least 30 days in advance of the next regular meeting of the Board of Adjustment.
-The Chairman shall then schedule a review of the proposal at the next Board meeting, at which time consideration shall be given to the relation of the proposed change to the general purpose and intent of the ordinances and to the Comprehensive Plan, and the facts existing in the vicinity of the proposed change which may warrant a change to the district boundaries or to the rules and regulations of the ordinance. - B. Subsequent to the Board of Adjustment's review, the Chairman shall notify the Town Council of the applicant's desire to proceed with a formal hearing date and shall cause a notice to be published in a paper of general circulation in the Town of Camden setting forth the time and place of public hearing, not later than 15 days prior to the established hearing date.
-A similar notice shall be posted on the Town website and bulletin board.

-- C. Review of Amendment. - (1) The Land Use Administrator's report and the Board of Adjustment's recommendation shall accompany the amending ordinance when it is presented to the Camden Town Council for official action.
+- A. All proposed amendments whether an amendment in text or a modification in districts, shall be first submitted to the Town Administrator in writing at least 30 days in advance of the next regular meeting of the Planning Commission.
+The Commission shall then schedule a review of the proposal at the next Commission meeting, at which time consideration shall be given to the relation of the proposed change to the general purpose and intent of the ordinances and to the Comprehensive Plan, and the facts existing in the vicinity of the proposed change which may warrant a change to the district boundaries or to the rules and regulations of the ordinance. - B. Subsequent to the Planning Commission's review, the Commission shall notify the Town Council of the applicant's desire to proceed with a formal hearing date and shall cause a notice to be published in a paper of general circulation in the Town of Camden setting forth the time and place of public hearing, not later than 15 days prior to the established hearing date.
+A similar notice shall be posted on the Town website and bulletin board. - C. Review of Amendment. - (1) The Town Administrator's report and the Planning Commission's recommendation shall accompany the amending ordinance when it is presented to the Camden Town Council for official action.
 No amendment, supplement, change or modification or repeal by the Camden Town Council shall become effective until after a Public Hearing has been held at which time all interested parties and citizens shall have an opportunity to be heard. - (2) Following its public hearing, the Town Council may make appropriate changes or corrections in an ordinance or proposed amendment, provided however, that no additional land may be zoned to a different classification than as contained in the public notice without an additional public hearing after notice as required in parts A and B of this Section. - D. Reapplication for Amendment: No application for an amendment, supplement, change or modification or repeal requesting the same relief in regard to the same property shall be received by the Planning Commission for a period of one (1) year following the decision in the matter by the Camden Town Council.

-ARTICLE VI DEFINITIONS AND WORD USE
+ARTICLE VIII.
+DEFINITIONS AND WORD USE

-Section 240-47 Definitions
+Section 240-53 Interpretation of Language

-- A. For the purposes in this Ordinance, certain words in the singular number shall include the plural number and words in the plural numbers shall include the singular number, unless the obvious construction of the wording indicates otherwise.
-Words in the present tense include the past and future tenses, and the future the present.
-Words and terms not defined herein shall be interpreted in accord with their normal dictionary meaning and customary usage. - B. Furthermore, the word "shall" is mandatory and "may" is permissive; the word "used" shall be deemed also to include "designed, intended or arranged to be used"; the term "erected" shall be deemed also to include "constructed," "reconstructed," "altered," "placed," or "moved."
-The terms "land use" and "use of land" shall be deemed also to include "building use" and "use of building."
-The word "adjacent" means "nearby" and not necessarily "contiguous."
-The word "town" shall mean the Town of Camden, Delaware.
-The terms "Town Council, Planning Commission, Town Manager and Board of Adjustment" mean the respective officers, employees and Boards of said town. - C. For the purpose of this Ordinance certain terms and words are hereby defined:
+- A. For the purposes in this Ordinance, certain words in the singular number shall include the plural number and words in the plural numbers shall include the singular number, unless the obvious construction of the wording indicates otherwise. - B. Words in the present tense include the past and future tenses, and the future the present. - D. Words and terms not defined herein shall be interpreted in accord with their normal dictionary meaning and customary usage.

+- E. the word "shall" is mandatory and "may" is permissive; - F. the word "used" shall be deemed also to include "designed, intended or arranged to be used"; - G. the term "erected" shall be deemed also to include "constructed," "reconstructed," "altered," "placed," or "moved." - H. The terms "land use" and "use of land" shall be deemed also to include "building use" and "use of building." - I. The word "adjacent" shall include "abutting" and "adjoining"